Project Recruitment Explained

 They have a need to ramp up recruitment in a particular location but their brand is unknown to top talent in this market.

 There are many reasons companies choose project recruitment, however, what most of these companies have in common is a pressing requirement to hire good quality employees in a short period of time.

 The "build and transfer" project recruitment

-Within recruitment projects, there's also a particular type known as the “build and transfer”.
+Within project recruitment, there's also a particular type known as the “build and transfer”.
 Companies that opt for this solution receive assistance with hiring and training a specialist team as part of the recruitment project.

 Project recruitment as a solution to temporary recruitment challenges is growing in popularity.
 However, while it has a lot of advantages, there are also some risks that should be considered.